orlandos-nl/IkigaJSON/README.md

 [Join our Discord](https://discord.gg/H6799jh) for any questions and friendly banter.

-Please note that Swift libraries need to be built in RELEASE compilation mode in order to judge performnce.
+> **Important:** Swift libraries need to be built in **RELEASE compilation mode** in order to judge performance.
 If you're testing performance on a DEBUG build, you'll find severe mis-optimisations by the compiler that cannot reasonably be fixed in libraries.
 When building Swift code on DEBUG compilation, it can be 10-20x slower than equivalent code on RELEASE.

 ### Server-Side Swift